duhrer/2040-stamp-round-carrier-neopixel-demo/README.md

 ## Installing

-### Preparing for Installation
+### `bootsel` Mode

+The easiest way to reprogram the device is to enter `bootsel` mode.
+In `bootsel` mode, the device appears as a USB drive and will install any firmware (UF2 file) copied or dragged onto it.
+It will then restart and run the uploaded code.

+### Using the Reset Button

 By default, the RP2040 stamp has MicroPython installed.
-This supports a software reset, where pressing the reset button twice readies the stamp for reprogramming.
-Once you have reprogrammed the device, it no longer supports this type of reprogramming.
-Instead, you'll have to:
+Pressing the reset button twice in quick sucession will enter `bootsel` mode.
+This project uses [the same underlying feature of the Pico SDK](https://github.com/raspberrypi/pico-sdk/blob/6500c59d704ed2bb26d44b2a0ac7151d35287fdb/src/rp2_common/pico_bootsel_via_double_reset/pico_bootsel_via_double_reset.c#L32,), and also supports pressing reset twice to enter `bootsel` mode.

+### Using the `bootsel` Pin on the Stamp

+If that doesn't work for you for any reason, you can also manually enter bootsel mode using the `bootsel` pin on the underside of the stamp:

 1. Power on the device.
-2. Connect the `bootsel` and `ground` connections on the rear of the device.
+2. Connect the `bootsel` and `ground` connections on the rear of the device (for example, using an alligator clip).
-3. Press the `reset` button on the front of the device.
+3. While `bootsel` is still connected to `ground`, press the `reset` button on the front of the device.

-### Drag and Drop

-When the device is ready to be reprogrammed, you should see a USB drive for the device.
-Drag the compiled UF2 file onto the USB drive to install the program.
-You'll know this is complete when the USB drive disappears and the lights start flashing.
+4. The device will stop running the current code and a USB Drive should appear.